slelorrain/Aushowmatic/README.md

 Check that your server application have write access on ./files/*.
 If not, you must update permissions.

 ###Step 4 (optional):
-If you want to be able to execute systems commands (like start/stop XBMC, poweroff or reboot) by sudo, you have to add some permissions by editing /etc/sudoers:
+If you want to be able to execute systems commands (like start/stop Kodi, poweroff or reboot) by sudo, you have to add some permissions by editing /etc/sudoers:

-	www-data ALL=NOPASSWD: /usr/lib/xbmc/xbmc.bin, /bin/kill, /sbin/poweroff, /sbin/reboot, /usr/bin/du
+	www-data ALL=NOPASSWD: /usr/lib/kodi/kodi.bin, /bin/kill, /sbin/poweroff, /sbin/reboot, /usr/bin/du

 WARNING: THIS IS NOT RECOMMENDED IF YOUR DEVICE IS ACCESSIBLE FROM WAN